LIT-Protocol/LitGrants/open-grants/README.md

 After you submit your proposal, you can expect the following to occur:

 - We will review your application.
-During review, we will add comments, questions, change requests, et cetera on your team's submission.
+During review, we will add comments, questions, and/or change requests on your team's submission.
-- After a few round trips of discussion, our team will make a decision on which proposals to fund and which not to. <!--Accepted proposals will be merged into the appropriate directory, i.e. either [`open-grant`]() or [`rfp-proposals`]().-->
+- After a few round trips of discussion, our team will make a decision on which proposals to fund and which not to. <!--Accepted proposals will be merged into the appropriate directory.-->

-Please reach out #grants-questions on the Lit Discord ([invite](https://discord.gg/bBFbmpCX)) or email debbie@litprotocol.com with any questions.

 ## ℹ️ Help

-If you have any questions, please ask them!
-- File an issue in this repo
+Please reach out with any questions on the Lit Protocol discord ([invite](https://discord.gg/bBFbmpCX)) or email debbie@litprotocol.com with any questions.

-Additionally, check out [Lit Protocol](https://litprotocol.com/) or the [Lit Docs](https://developer.litprotocol.com/docs/intro/) to learn more about Lit.
+Additionally, check out [Lit Protocol](https://litprotocol.com/) or the [Lit Docs](https://developer.litprotocol.com) to learn more about Lit.